High Septon (Aenys I)

 Appearance and Character

-By the time of his death, at 53, the High Septon was robust, tireless, fearless, and renowned for his strength.
+By the time of his death, at fifty-three, the High Septon was robust, tireless, fearless, and renowned for his strength.
 He sometimes preached for day and night, without sleep or nourishment.

 The constant, though largely unintentional, slights suffered by the Faith of the Seven during the reign of King Aenys I Targaryen, led to a revolt by the Faith against the Iron Throne.
 The High Septon spoke out against the polygamous marriage of Prince Maegor to Alys Harroway.
 To appease him, Aenys exiled Maegor, and named Septon Murmison as Hand of the King.

 The final straw was in 41 AC, when King Aenys had his daughter, Princess Rhaena, marry his son and heir, Prince Aegon.
 The High Septon condemned the marriage as an obscenity, warning that children born of it would be "abominations in the sight of gods and men", and expelled Septon Murmison for performing the wedding ceremony.
 Aenys responded by sending a letter to the High Septon, explaining the history of incestuous marriage among Valyrians, and asking for "good Murmison" to be reinstated.
 The High Septon responded to the king's request with a blistering denunciation, addressing "King Abomination" as a pretender and a tyrant, with no right to rule the Seven Kingdoms.
 Pious lords, and even smallfolk who once loved Aenys, turned against him, beginning the Faith Militant uprising.
 An envoy of the Iron Bank of Braavos, sent to treat with Lord Hightower, wrote to the bank that the High Septon was "the true king of Westeros, in all but name".